Halloween Events, Activities, Free Trick-or-Treating in the Reno Area

 PumpkinPalooza at Victorian Square in Sparks

-Sunday, October 23, 2016 - Celebrate all things pumpkin at Victorian Square in downtown Sparks at the 2016 Pumpkin Palooza.
-This family event will feature a Pumpkin Derby race, children's costume parade, storytelling in the haunted schoolhouse, craft fair, carnival games, pie-eating, pumpkin seed spitting, marshmallow shooting, and mummy wrapping contests, and live music.
+Sunday, October 22, 2017 - Celebrate all things pumpkin at Victorian Square in downtown Sparks at the 2016 Pumpkin Palooza.
+This family event will feature a Pumpkin Derby race, children's costume parade, storytelling in the Ghost Train, craft fair, carnival games, pie-eating, pumpkin seed spitting, marshmallow shooting, pumpkin beauty salon, and mummy wrapping contests, and live music.
 It is free to attend PumpkinPalooza, but visit the website for details as there is a fee to enter some of the contests.
-Pumpkin Palooza hours are from 10:30 a.m. to 5 p.m.
+Pumpkin Palooza hours are from 10 a.m. to 5 p.m.
 PumpkinPalooza is a benefit for the Northern Nevada Center for Independent Living.

 Trick or Treat at The Discovery

-Saturday, October 29, 2016 - Celebrate Halloween at The Discovery's 6th Annual Trick or Treat.
+Saturday, October 28, 2017 - Celebrate Halloween at The Discovery's 7th Annual Trick or Treat.
 Visit the museum in costume and trick or treat from gallery to gallery.
 (For the safety of all museum visitors, no costumes with weapons of any kind please.)
 There will be spooky science demos and delicious treats for everyone.
-The cost is $2 for member children and adults, $3 for non-members.
-All kids 1 and under are free.
+The cost is $3 for member children and $2 for adults, $4 for non-member kids and $3 for adults.
 Members only will have exclusive entry from 3 p.m. to 5 p.m.
 Everyone else gets in from 5 p.m. to 8 p.m.

 Trick or Treat Street at Circus Circus Reno

-Sunday, October 30, 2016.
-This is Circus Circus 5th annual Halloween event.
-Children will be able to walk from booth to booth at The Midway collecting treats provided by Circus Circus.
-The Circus Circus Reno Security team will also be on hand to complete the Child ID process for all those interested at no cost for children up to 17-years-old.
+Sunday, October 29, 2017.
+This is Circus Circus 6th annual Halloween event.
+Children will be able to walk along The Midway collecting treats provided by Circus Circus.
+The Circus Circus Reno Security team will also be on hand to complete the Child ID process at no cost (limited availability).
 There will be food barrels on site to accept non-perishable food donations benefitting the Food Bank of Northern Nevada.
-This free event is from 2 p.m. to 5 p.m.
+This free event is from 4 p.m. to 7 p.m.
 Circus Circus is at 500 North Sierra Street.

 Trick or Treat in the Streets of the National Automobile Museum